Marriage And Polygamy A Scriptural Perspective

-A Scriptural perspective of Marriage in the Church of Jesus Christ of Latter-day Saints since its conception on April 6, 1830 was that a man should have only one wife and that Polygamy has never been a commandment from God!
+A Scriptural perspective of Marriage and Polygamy in the Church of Jesus Christ of Latter-day Saints since its conception on April 6, 1830, was that a man should have only one wife and that Polygamy has never been a commandment from God!

 “Thou shalt love thy wife with all thy heart, and shalt cleave unto her and none else.
 And he that looketh upon a woman to lust after her shall deny the faith, and shall not have the Spirit; and if he repents not he shall be cast out.

 Thou shalt not commit adultery; and he that committeth adultery, and repenteth not, shall be cast out.
 But he that has committed adultery and repents with all his heart, and forsaketh it, and doeth it no more, thou shalt forgive; But if he doeth it again, he shall not be forgiven, but shall be cast out.”

 (Doctrine and Covenants | Section 42:22 - 26)